yfree/oracle-zoo-database/README.md

 and therefore a ticket system is set up for medical personnel to respond to such issues.

-## Limitations:
+### Limitations:
 In a real zoo, animals are not necessarily fed on a daily schedule.
-Many animals are not fed every day.
 This database is modelled on the assumption that animals receive the same rations on a daily basis and a more elaborate feeding schedule is beyond the scope of this project.

 Likewise, employees are assumed to have the same daily schedules throughout the week.
-For instance, if an employee works the morning shift and the afternoon shift, his responsibilities are assumed to be the same for every day of the working week.
 However, employees can have different responsibilities for different shifts.

 This database can be expanded to work with a weekly or monthly schedule if needed.

 ## Privilege requirements:
-connect,resource, create view
+connect, resource, create view